therealnicoroshi/modlist/README.md

 ## 7. Optional Setting the HUD for widescreen resolution.

-There is a white separator in MO2 near the bottom that contains all the patches needed to fix the menus and HUD for 21:9 resolution
+Search in MO2 Left pane for 'Widescreen' and again for 'Ultrawide'.

 Enable all of them.